In This Article

-Weeks after you contract syphilis from oral sex, you may get painful sore or blisters on your mouth, lips, and throat.
+Weeks after you contract syphilis from oral sex, you may get painful sores or blisters on your mouth, lips, and throat.

-The infection can spread to other body parts like the genital area and anus if these areas were also exposed to the sores of the infected person.
+The infection can spread to other body parts like the genital area and anus if these areas are also exposed to the sores of the infected person.

 Like gonorrhea, syphilis infections often don’t have symptoms.
 But in some cases, you may experience the following:

 Syphilis can be treated with antibiotic medications.
 Sexual partners also need testing and treatment.
 Pregnant mothers can also pass the infection to their children.

 One thing to note is that, after initial infection, the bacteria can remain inactive in the body for years before it becomes active again.

 If you don’t get treated, you may develop complications like tertiary syphilis, in which the infection stays in the body and can possibly damage your organs like the heart and blood vessels.3